Skip to main content

 info

-To estimate gas in a different way, use the eth_estimateFee JSON-RPC method or the nil wallet call-readonly ADDRESS command while providing the --with-details flag.
+To estimate gas in a different way, use the eth_estimateFee JSON-RPC method or the nil smart-account call-readonly ADDRESS command while providing the --with-details flag.
 Note that this command may sometimes produce the "out of gas" response which should not be considered an error.

 info